hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 * Everyday I see something special.
 TUI backend has now Rich Text and background color.
 I am looking forward to see everything merged in the Master/Main branch.

 [10:27:40](#_u0LVIi3oDuvSRs40GZsIWuWE5SC03pQM6lG3Wr2Ypo) <pekr (Petr Krenzelok) (@pekr:matrix.org)>:
 Rich text in a terminal interface?
 Should we expect some games too?
-Minecraft or Roblox clone over a serial interface Ì†ΩÌπÇ
+Minecraft or Roblox clone over a serial interface üôÇ

 [13:38:33](#COZ89L-yDUzsXCORVQ5JTWH3o-dcSd5VbVcSljwbAGI) <GiuseppeChillemi (GiuseppeChillemi)>:
 Just think about the whole MSDOS world and BBS interface.
 That's the kind of Rich Text you will have in Red